kubernetes/enhancements/README.md

 ## When to Create a New Enhancement Issue

 Create an issue here once you:
-- have circulated your idea to see if there is interest
+- have circulated your idea to see if there is an interest
    - through Community Meetings, SIG meetings, SIG mailing lists, or an issue in github.com/kubernetes/kubernetes
 - (optionally) have done a prototype in your own fork
 - have identified people who agree to work on the enhancement